prasannakotyal/DSA/readme.md

-# Python DSA Notes and Solutions
+# DSA Notes and Solutions

-A collection of data structure and algorithm (DSA) notes and solutions in Python, curated for quick revision and problem-solving practice.
-This repository covers essential DSA concepts, implementations, and example problems.

-Update(13/12/2024) - I'm adding solutions in C++ for some problems because I have ditched python for some time due to its performance inadequacies and also for the sake of exploring a new language.
+DSA probelems and revision notes.

 ## Table of Contents